Manage and increase quotas for resources with Azure Machine Learning

 |Parameter servers per node||1|

-1 Maximum lifetime refers to the duration between when a run starts and finishes.
+1 Maximum lifetime is the duration between when a run starts and when it finishes.
 Completed runs persist indefinitely.
 Data for runs not completed within the maximum lifetime is not accessible.
-2 Jobs on a Low-Priority node could be preempted anytime there is a capacity constraint.
-We recommend you implement check-points in your job.
+2 Jobs on a low-priority node can be preempted whenever there's a capacity constraint.
+We recommend that you implement checkpoints in your job.

 |Steps in a pipeline||30,000|